Subrat1988/library-management-system/README.md

 ### Docker Command (mysql):
 docker run --name lms-mysql-database -p 3306:3306 -e MYSQL_ROOT_PASSWORD=rootPassword -e MYSQL_DATABASE=lms-database -e MYSQL_USER=lms-user -e MYSQL_PASSWORD=lmsPassword -d mysql:9.3.0

+# Containerization
+Sample Dockerfile has been added to the project.
+Which will create the docker image for the library-management-system application with openjdk:21 base image.
+**Command:** docker build . -t lms-app

 # Future Improvments
 * Implement Reminder System to send reminder to Borrowers if the book is not returned with in the return date.
 * Implement Buisiness logic to impose fine on borrowers if the book is not returned on time or damaged/lost.